Insulin-like Growth Factor-1 (IGF-1)

 If a decrease in IGF-1 is suspected to be due to a more general decrease in pituitary function (hypopituitarism), then several other endocrine glands and their pituitary regulating hormones will need to be evaluated to decide on appropriate treatment.
 Reduced pituitary function may be due to inherited defects or can develop as a result of pituitary damage following conditions such as trauma, infections, and inflammation.

-Decreased levels of IGF-1 also may be seen with nutritional deficiencies (including anorexia nervosa), chronic kidney or liver disease, inactive/ineffective forms of GH, and with high doses of estrogen.
+Decreased levels of IGF-1 also may be seen with nutritional deficiencies (including anorexia nervosa), chronic kidney or liver diseases, inactive/ineffective forms of GH, and with high doses of estrogen.

-Elevated levels of IGF-1 usually indicate an increased production of GH.
+Elevated levels of IGF-1 usually indicate increased production of GH.
 Since GH levels vary throughout the day, IGF-1 levels are a reflection of average GH production, not of the actual amount of GH in the blood at the time that the sample for the IGF-1 measurement was taken.
 This is accurate up to the point at which the liver's capacity to produce IGF-1 is reached.
 With severely increased GH production, the IGF-1 level will stabilize at an elevated maximum level.
+Elevated IGF-1 and GH may indicate acromegaly in adults.

-If IGF-1 is still elevated after the surgical removal of a pituitary tumor, then the surgery may not have been fully effective.
+If IGF-1 is being monitored after the surgery to remove a pituitary tumor and the level is still elevated, then the surgery may not have been fully effective.
 Decreasing IGF-1 levels during subsequent drug and/or radiation therapies indicate that the treatment is lowering GH production.
-If levels of IGF-1 become "normalized," then the person is no longer producing excess amounts of GH.
-When someone is undergoing long-term monitoring, an increase in IGF-1 levels may indicate a recurrence of the pituitary tumor.
+However, normal GH levels may take several years to achieve.
+If levels of IGF-1 become "normalized," then you are no longer producing excess amounts of GH.
+When you are undergoing long-term monitoring, an increase in IGF-1 levels may indicate that the pituitary tumor has returned.

 What signs and symptoms are seen with deficient GH and IGF-1?